 12 years later, at 25, I welcomed my first child into the world.
 A beautiful baby girl, perfect and healthy in every way.
 But amidst the baby showers and birthing classes that went into preparing for that precious first child, there was something that no one ever told me about motherhood.
 No one ever told me that from the moment that child left the safety of my womb, I would live in a perpetual state of fear.
 The fear of having this child taken from my arms was overwhelming at first, despite her perfect health.
 The fear of her spitting up and choking while I slept peacefully beside her made me unable to sleep at night.
 I feared tripping and dropping her down the stairs.
 I feared car accidents in a way I never had before.
 I felt like a mama hen who's baby was sometimes just out of reach.
 No matter how well I cared for and protected her, I was (and still am) incapable of complete and flawless protection over my child.
 I would clutch her and beg God not to take this beautiful gift away from me.
 My heart broke at just the thought.
 On the day my daughter was born I learned that the greatest of all loves will produce the greatest of all fear.

 I have been a mother for 5 years now and in that time I have welcomed 2 more precious babies to my brood of little ones.
 These 5 years have been a journey; a balancing act of executing my God-given responsibility to protect my little ones in every way possible while still ultimately trusting their lives to Him.
 It has been a continual process of opening my hands to Him and saying "Here Lord, they are yours and I will make the choice to trust you."
 When I peek in their bedrooms after they are asleep at night and I see their sweet sleeping faces illuminated by a soft light; the rays falling across their delicate and impossibly beautiful cheeks, I still beg God to not ever take them from me.
-Just the thought of such a pain can still bring me to tears - and I suppose, always will.
-It wouldn't be a mother's love without that element.
+And I believe we're supposed to do that.
 But, day by day, I'm learning to let go, one heartstring at a time.
 It's a pain I pray I will never have to know.
 But beyond that, God is teaching me to pray that if the day were to come that he allows that trial to come into my life, my faith in Him would be so complete that my broken heart could simply rest in the trust that I have in His wisdom.
 It's knowing and BELIEVING that "...in all things God works for the good of those who love him, who have been called according to his purpose."
 Romans 8:28.
 It's knowing that The Artist sees the complete picture, while I see only a tiny brush stroke.
 It's being willing to suffer to allow God's glory to be shown, because it is God's glory that allowed me to experience the gift of motherhood in the first place.
 It's finding that beautiful, and completely terrifying place of total submission to the God I serve.